imlixinyang/Director3D/README.md

 - 😊 Our paper is accepted by NeurIPS 2024.

+- 🔧 We fix a bug in SDS++ loss.
+The visual quality further improved.
+Have a try!

 ## 📖 Generation Results

 ❗ All videos are rendered with generated camera trajectories and 3D Gaussians, the only inputs are text prompts!